thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/simple-calculated-field.md

 <hr>

 <b><font size="4">Result</font></b>

-In the **Events** window, you can view the input arguments and the calculation result.

-{% assign exampleSimple3 = '
-    ===
-        image: /images/user-guide/calculated-fields/simple/simple-example-6-ce.png
-        title: In the **Events** window, you can view the input arguments and the calculation result.
-    ===
-        image: /images/user-guide/calculated-fields/simple/simple-example-7-ce.png
-'
-%}

-{% include images-gallery.liquid imageCollection=exampleSimple3 %}

 In the **Latest telemetry** tab, you&#39;ll see the **temperature** and **humidity** telemetry values from the device, along with **dewPoint** — the calculated dew point result.